Sahid000/Swag_Labs_Assingment/README.md

 npx playwright show-report
 ```

+Or we can open the **playwright-report** folder from the project structure and select the **index.html** file after every execution with any browser.

 ## Additional Notes
 - Ensure **Playwright** is installed in your project.
 If not, install it using:
   ```sh